cosmos/cosmos-sdk/x/slashing/spec/06_events.md

 order: 6
 -->

-# Tags
+# Events

-The slashing module emits the following events/tags:
+The slashing module emits the following events:

 ## MsgServer